What is urinary incontinence?

 What causes urinary incontinence?

-Most control problems occur because the muscles that hold the bladder are too weak or too active.
-If they are weakened, small amounts of urine are lost when performing actions such as laughing or coughing.
-However, urinary incontinence is a symptom of either an underlying medical condition, everyday habits or physical problems.
-Some cases of urinary incontinence are temporary, caused by alcohol consumption, caffeine or medications.
-It may also result from urinary tract infections or constipation.
+Most control problems occur because the muscles that hold the bladder and urethra are too weak or too active.
+If the urethral muscles are weakened, small amounts of urine are lost when performing actions such as laughing or coughing.
+However, urinary incontinence can also be a symptom of either an underlying medical condition, lifestyle factors or physical problems.
+The type and amount of fluid we drink, including caffeine and alcohol, as well as body mass, medications, constipation and urinary tract infections are amongst many of the other important factors that may affect the occurrence of urinary incontinence.

-- Pregnancy – increased size of the baby can put pressure on the bladder.
+- Pregnancy – the pregnant uterus can put pressure on the bladder.

-- Vaginal childbirth – this can weaken the muscles needed for bladder control and damage bladder nerves and tissues.
+- Childbirth – this can weaken the muscles needed for bladder control and damage bladder nerves and tissues.

-- Ageing – as we age, our bladder is less able to store urine.
+- Ageing – as we age, we become less efficient at storing urine.

-- Hysterectomy – pelvic floor muscles may be damaged during such a procedure.
+- Surgery – pelvic floor muscles or nerves may be damaged during operations.

 - Enlarged prostate in men – this obstructs the bladder, meaning it cannot empty properly.